 OPC is the only non-degree continuing education program in the United States for nurse practitioners interested in musculoskeletal care.
 While NP professional organizations offer specialty track courses at annual conferences, and Duke University offers a graduate level musculoskeletal certificate and DNP specialty track, OPC is the only program offering comprehensive musculoskeletal training specifically designed for advanced practice nurses in primary care settings.
 Having the option of completing the OPC certificate as a continuing education program rather than part of a graduate degree makes the program more accessible to NPs with time or budgetary constraints.

 How much does OPC cost?

-Each $500 OPC module provides approximately 55 continuing education units.
-This works out to about $9/CEU, or less than half the industry average of $20/CEU.
+Each $500 OPC module provides 80 continuing education units.
+This works out to about $6/CEU, or a bit more than a quarter of the industry average of $20/CEU.
 Comparable graduate-level academic credit for each module (about 1 unit) would probably cost around $1,000.